adinfinitum225/final_project/READMEV2.md

 ## Questions:

 1) Is it possible to predict student employment outcomes using a supervised machine learning model?
+If so, how accurate can the model become?

-2) Is there a difference between the employment outcomes for students who graduated and stayed in the state of graduation vs those who relocated out of state?
+2) Is there a difference between the employment outcomes for students who graduated and stayed in the state of their Alma mater vs those who relocated out of state?

 3) What is the variance of student employment outcomes across different degree types (IE: Associates, Bachelors, Masters, etc) ?
+Are there some types of certifications that are assocaited wtih greater levels of income?

-4) What degree types (CIP Codes) are most frequently associated with higher income earnings?
+4) What college majors (CIP Codes) are most frequently associated with higher income earnings?

 ##ETL (Extract, Transform, Load)